fsprojects/fantomas/docs/docs/contributors/Conditional Compilation Directives.md

 As the combination of directives has an influence on the tree, Fantomas first parses the tree without any directives.
 This base tree is then being inspected for [ConditionalDirectiveTrivia](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-syntaxtrivia-conditionaldirectivetrivia.html).
-We determine the different combinations the `Defines` module.
+We determine the different combinations in the `Defines` module.

 <div class="mermaid text-center">
 graph TD